-We oversee the permitting, construction, and eventual operation of the world’s largest treatment plant for radioactive waste, or the Hanford Waste Treatment and Immobilization Plant (WTP).
-The plant will encapsulate radioactive and chemical waste from Hanford's underground tanks in glass, and place it for long-term storage in large stainless steel cylinders.
-The glass will keep the waste stable so it can be safely disposed of without posing significant risk to human health or the environment.
+We oversee the permitting, construction, and eventual operation of the world’s largest treatment plant for radioactive waste, the Hanford Waste Treatment and Immobilization Plant (WTP).
+The plant will process radioactive and chemical waste from Hanford's underground tanks into a glass waste form.
+The glass will keep the waste stable so it can be safely stored and disposed without posing significant risk to human health or the environment.

 In June 2002, workers poured the first yard of concrete for Hanford's Waste Treatment and Immobilization Plant (WTP).
 The facility is intended to treat 56 million gallons of radioactive and dangerous chemical waste currently stored in 177 aging tanks at Hanford.
 The start of construction culminated more than a decade of planning by the state of Washington and the U.S. Department of Energy.
 The plan is to build a facility capable of treating the nuclear waste and reducing the risks it poses to humans and the environment.